TheophileMot/raytracer/README.md

 ```
 SPACE to render
 WASD to move camera  [hold down shift to speed up]
-also QE to move camera  [             "             ]
+ QE  to tilt camera  [             "             ]
 ```